 Casino Expert: Sandy Should Have Hit Revel, Not Seaside

-A casino industry expert is coming out swinging.
-His target: Atlantic City’s billion dollar blunder, Revel Casino Hotel.
+A casino industry expert is coming out swinging, and his target is Atlantic City’s billion dollar blunder, a.k.a. the Revel Casino Hotel.

-According to a report from philly.com, chief executive of Gaming USA Corp., Alan R. Woinski says there is very little to be enthusiastic about Revel’s latest round of bankruptcy filing.
+According to a report from philly.com, chief executive of Gaming USA Corp., Alan R. Woinski says there is very little to be enthusiastic about in regards to Revel’s latest round of bankruptcy filing.

-Woinski makes several powerful points that show just why Revel may go down as A.C. costliest mistake ever.
+Woinski makes several powerful points that show just why Revel may go down as Atlantic City’s costliest mistake ever.
 The article notes:

 - “Even if Revel Casino Hotel, which started its second trip through Chapter 11 on Thursday, is virtually given away in a bankruptcy auction, a new owner might have to spend $150 million to fix fatal flaws in its design…”

 - “When Revel opened in 2012, it added slot machines and gambling tables to the Atlantic City market without expanding the market itself.
 Instead, Revel siphoned gamblers from other local casinos, jeopardizing jobs throughout the city’s casino industry.”

 Woinski believes knocking it down and redoing would be the only viable option, even suggesting that SuperStorm Sandy should have taken Revel into the ocean and not the Seaside Ferris Wheel.